awslabs/multi-model-server/tests/performance/README.md

       * total_workers - Total number of workers spawned
       * orphans - Total number of orphan processes

+4. Add compare criteria:
+There are two types of compare criteria you can add for metrics:
+    1. diff_percent_run
+    This criteria is used to check the percent difference between first and last value of the metric for a run.
+    In other words it is used to verify if metrics values are same before and after the scenario run.
+    2. diff_percent_previous
+    Compare the metric aggregate values with previous run.
+Here we take aggregate min, max and avg of metric values for current run and previous run and check if percentage difference is not greater than diff_percent_previous.

+Note formula for percentage difference is abs(value1 - value2)/((value1 + value2)/2) * 100

+## Guidelines for writing good test cases:
+1. The 'timeframe' duration to check values for threshold criteria should be sufficiently large at least 5 sec.
+2. The duration specified using 'hold-for' property should also be sufficiently large at least 5 min.
+3. When you use diff_percent_run, make sure that scenario (JMX script) results in deterministic state across different runs.

 ## Test Strategy & Cases
 More details about our testing strategy and test cases can be found [here](TESTS.md)

 ## FAQ

 Q1.
-Is it possible to use the performance regression framework to test MMS on Python2.7?
+Is it possible to use the performance regression framework to test Model Server on Python2.7?

 Yes.
 Even though, the performance regression framework needs Python 3.7+ (as Taurus requires Python 3.7+), there are two possible ways to achieve this
-* Please create a Python 2.7 virtual env which runs MMS and a Python 3.7 virtual env which runs the test framework and test cases.
+* Please create a Python 2.7 virtual env which runs Model Server and a Python 3.7 virtual env which runs the test framework and test cases.
-* Alternatively, deploy the standalone monitoring agent on the MMS instance and run the test cases against the remote server.
+* Alternatively, deploy the standalone monitoring agent on the Model Server instance and run the test cases against the remote server.
 Note that the standalone monitoring agent works on both Python 2/3.